A. Building Operating Hours & Security

 Computers for student use are located in the Student Commons area on the first floor of the Law Library.
 This area is supported by full-time staff members, located in the Academic Technology Suite Room 202, who are available to answer questions and provide assistance with computer and printing equipment.

 - Eligibility to Use.

-Only students currently enrolled at USC are entitled to use the computers and printers in the Student Commons area.
-All other persons must obtain prior written permission from Gary Moore, Assistant Dean for Academic Technology, in order to use this space.
+Only students currently enrolled at USC are entitled to use the computers in the Student Commons area.
+The Sprints Student Printer Kiosks in the Student Commons can be used by anyone since they allow for credit card purchases.
+All other persons needing to use the Student Commons Computers must obtain prior written permission from Gary Moore, Assistant Dean for Academic Technology, to use this space.

 - Hours of Operation.